How to Patch Pool Liners: Complete Step-by-Step Guide

 4. Apply underwater adhesive: Squeeze the waterproof adhesive generously onto the patch.
 Most quality kits like Blue Devil or Boxer Adhesives work well underwater.

 5. Position and press the patch: Dive down and firmly press the patch over the damage, working from the center outward to eliminate air bubbles.
 Hold firmly for 30-60 seconds.
+Note: Only attempt underwater repairs if you're a confident swimmer and consider having someone nearby for safety.

 6. Apply additional adhesive around edges: Use extra adhesive around the patch perimeter for a watertight seal.